 Menopause is a natural transition process that marks the end of fertility and menstruation in women.
 It usually occurs between the ages of 48 to 55, although it has become quite common to experience menopausal symptoms as early as 35.
 This transition period for women is caused by hormonal changes, which are more often than not accompanied by symptoms varying in severity.
-This article discusses a different menopause symptoms experienced by women.
+This article discusses a different menopause symptom experienced by women.
 It is noteworthy that although some women may have a smooth transition into menopause, others’ menopause symptoms can affect their physical, emotional and mental well-being.
 Understanding these symptoms can help women accept and deal with the symptoms, and also arm their families with information so they can offer valuable support.

 One of the most common menopausal symptoms is menstrual irregularities.
 Not all women experience the same changes, however, but the changes usually signify the onset of menopause.
 These menstrual changes include a lighter or heavier period than normal for more than a couple of months.
 The periods could also get longer or shorter, and number of days between periods could increase or decrease significantly.